yeojz/otplib/README.md

 import otplib from 'otplib'; // exposes an object with all supported OTP classes
 ```

-If you want to just include specific OTP specifications, you can import it directly via:
+If you want to include a specific OTP specification, you can import it directly:

 ```js
 import hotp from 'otplib/hotp';